 Selling, general and administrative.
-Selling, general and administrative expense was \$60 million for the quarter ended July 31, 2011 compared to \$51 million for the quarter ended August 1, 2010, an increase of \$9 million or 18%.
-As a percentage of net revenue, selling, general and administrative increased slightly to 10% for the quarter ended July 31, 2011 compared to 9% for the quarter ended August 1, 2010.
-The increase in absolute dollars was primarily attributable to a \$4 million increase in salary expense related to our annual salary review cycle, \$2 million increase in share based compensation expense attributable to grants of share based awards at higher fair market values and to our ESPP, \$2 million increase in accrued incentive compensation expense, \$2 million increase in legal expenses related to offensive litigation matters initiated in fiscal year 2010, partially offset by a \$1 million decrease in allowance for doubtful account expense, compared to the quarter ended August 1, 2010.
+Selling, general and administrative expense was \$50 million for both the quarter ended January 29, 2012 and the quarter ended January 30, 2011.
+As a percentage of net revenue, selling, general and administrative also remained flat at 9%.
+However, changes in components of selling general and administrative expense for the quarter ended January 29, 2012 consisted of a \$3 million increase in share-based compensation expense attributable to grants of share-based awards at higher fair market values and to our ESPP and a \$2 million increase in accrued incentive compensation expense, offset by a \$2 million decrease in legal expenses related to offensive litigation matters initiated in fiscal year 2010, a \$1 million decrease in depreciation expense, a \$1 million decrease in vacation expense and a \$1 million decrease in outsourced third party information technology expense, compared to the quarter ended January 30, 2011.